Robertshannon96/SMFR-911-Calls/README.md

 The complete dataset consists of 42 different attributes of every 9-11 call recieved by SMFR during the 2019 year.
 For this analysis I cut the data down into 22 attributes with the most used attributes being x/y coordniates, Date time, and type of incident.

+## Types of calls

+511 Lock out - Car keys locked inside of car.
+743 Unintentional Smoke detector activation

 -------------------------------------------------------

 # Exploratory Data Analysis
-Beginning by importing and cleaning the data using `pandas`, my goal was to look at all the different tpyes of call recieved by SMFR.
+Beginning by importing and cleaning the data using `pandas`, my goal was to look at all the different types of call recieved by SMFR.
 In order to look at these I pulled the top categories and filtered out the top four.

 ![911_Calls](images/911_calls.png)